VSBochkov/wUUNet_fireSegm/README.md

 # wUUNet_fireSegm

-The PyTorch implementation of wUUNet model designed for multiclass fire segmentation For more information read the [paper]()
+The PyTorch and Keras implementations of wUUNet model designed for multiclass fire segmentation For more information read the [paper]()

 # Installation